Elvin Jones

 Elvin Ray Jones (September 9, 1927 – May 18, 2004) was an American jazz drummer of the post-bop era.
-Most famously a member of John Coltrane's quartet, with whom he recorded from late 1960 to late 1965, Jones appeared on such albums as My Favorite Things, A Love Supreme, Ascension and Live at Birdland.
-After 1966, Jones led his own trio, and later larger groups under the name The Elvin Jones Jazz Machine.
-His brothers Hank and Thad were also celebrated jazz musicians with whom he occasionally recorded.
+Most famously a member of John Coltrane's quartet, with whom he recorded from late 1960 to late 1965, Jones appeared on such albums as My Favorite Things, A Love Supreme, Ascension, and Live at Birdland.
+After 1966, Jones led his own trio, and later larger groups under the name the Elvin Jones Jazz Machine.
+His brothers, Hank and Thad, were also celebrated jazz musicians with whom he occasionally recorded.
 Elvin was inducted into the Modern Drummer Hall of Fame in 1995.
 In his The History of Jazz, jazz historian and critic Ted Gioia calls Jones "one of the most influential drummers in the history of jazz".
 He was also ranked at Number 23 on Rolling Stone magazine's "100 Greatest Drummers of All Time".

 Early life and education

 Elvin Jones was born in Pontiac, Michigan, to parents Henry and Olivia Jones, who had moved to Michigan from Vicksburg, Mississippi.
 His elder brothers were pianist Hank Jones and trumpeter Thad Jones, both highly regarded musicians.
 By age two, he said, drums held a special fascination for him.
-He would watch the circus parades go past his home as a child, and was particularly excited by the marching band drummers.
+He would watch the circus parades go past his home as a child and was particularly excited by the marching band drummers.
 Following this early passion, Elvin joined his high school's black marching band, where he developed his foundation in rudiments.

 Career

 1946–1949: Military service

 Jones served in the United States Army from 1946 to 1949.
-With his mustering-out pay (and an additional $35 borrowed from his sister), Jones purchased his first drumset.
+With his mustering-out pay (and an additional $35 borrowed from his sister), Jones purchased his first drum set.

 1949–1960: Professional musician beginnings

 Jones began his professional career in 1949 with a short-lived gig in a club on Detroit's Grand River Street.
-Eventually he went on to play with artists including Billy Mitchell and Wardell Gray.
+Eventually, he went on to play with artists including Billy Mitchell and Wardell Gray.
 In 1955, after a failed audition for the Benny Goodman band, he found work in New York City, joining Miles Davis and Charles Mingus for their Blue Moods album on Mingus's co-owned Debut label.
-During the late 1950s, Jones was a member of the Sonny Rollins trio that recorded most of the album A Night at the Village Vanguard, an album cited as a high point for both Rollins and for 1950s jazz in general.
+During the late 1950s, Jones was a member of the Sonny Rollins trio that recorded most of the album A Night at the "Village Vanguard", an album cited as a high point for both Rollins and for 1950s jazz in general.